Winning games for bounded geodesics in moduli spaces of quadratic differentials: Introduction

 \begin{thm} Let Then the set $E$ of bounded directions $\psi$ in the circle is the same as

 and this is an absolute winning set. \end{thm}

-As an immediate corollary we get the following result which was first proved by Kleinbock and Weiss \cite{baflat} using quantitative non-divergence of horocycles \cite{MW}. \begin{cor} The set of directions such that the Teichm\"uller geodesic stays in a compact set has Hausdorff dimension $1$. \end{cor}
+As an immediate corollary we get the following result which was first proved by Kleinbock and Weiss \cite{baflat} using quantitative non-divergence of horocycles \cite{MW}. \begin{cor} The set of directions such that the Teichm\"uller geodesic stays in a compact subset of the stratum has Hausdorff dimension $1$. \end{cor}

 It is well-known that a billiard in a polygon $\Delta$ whose vertex angles are rational multiples of $\pi$ gives rise to a translation surface by an unfolding process.
 We have the following corollary to Theorem~\ref{thm:equiv}. \begin{cor} Let $\Delta$ be a rational polygon.
-The set of directions $\theta$ for the billiard flow in $\Delta$ with the property that there is an $\epsilon=\epsilon(\theta)>0$, so that for all $L>0$, the billiard path in direction $\theta$ of length smaller than $L$ starting at a vertex, stays outside an $\frac{\epsilon}{L}$ neighborhood of every vertex of $\Delta$, is an absolute winning set. \end{cor}
+The set $E$ of directions $\theta$ for the billiard flow in $\Delta$ with the property that there is an $\epsilon=\epsilon(\theta)>0$, so that for all $L>0$, the billiard path in direction $\theta$ of length smaller than $L$ starting at any vertex, stays outside an $\frac{\epsilon}{L}$ neighborhood of all vertices of $\Delta$, is an absolute winning set. \end{cor}

-Since for any $0<\alpha<2\pi$ and $n\in\Z$, the set $E+n\alpha$ (mod $2\pi$) as an isometric image of $E$, is also Schmidt winning with the same winning constant for each $n$ Therefore the infinite intersection $\cap_{n\in\Z} (E+n\alpha)$ is Schmidt winning, and thus has Hausdorff dimension $1$.
-This gives the following corollary.